World Snooker Championship: Mark Selby and the veterans (2014–2022)

 frames to lead 16–12.
 Higgins won the next three frames but Selby took the title 18–15, becoming champion for the third time in four years, joining Steve Davis, Stephen Hendry, and Ronnie O'Sullivan as the only men to have successfully defended the title since its move to the Crucible.

 In 2018, two "class of '92" players, Mark Williams and John Higgins, met in the final.
-Their rivalry dated back to the late 1990s, although only three of their meetings had been in the World Championships, all in semifinals, in 1999, 2000 (both won by Williams 17–15) and 2011 (won by Higgins 17–14).
+Their rivalry dated back to the late 1990s, although only three of their meetings had been in the World Championships, all in semi finals, in 1999, 2000 (both won by Williams 17–15) and 2011 (won by Higgins 17–14).
 The match was closely contested, Williams coming out on top by 18–16 to win the World Championship for the first time since 2003, setting a new record for the longest gap between World Championship victories.
 He won £425,000.

 Higgins reached the final again in 2019, only to be beaten 18–9 by Judd Trump, who won £500,000.
 Their final set records for the most century breaks in a professional match, with 11, beating the previous record of 10 set in the 2016 semifinal between Ding Junhui and Alan McManus.
 It also set a record for the most centuries in a Crucible final, bettering the previous record of eight, set in 2002 when Stephen Hendry played Peter Ebdon, and equalled in 2013 when O'Sullivan played Barry Hawkins.
-Trump set a new record for the most centuries by a player in a single match, achieving seven to better O'Sullivan's six centuries in the 2013 final.
+Trump set a new record for the most centuries by a player in a world final, achieving seven to better O'Sullivan's six centuries in the 2013 final.
+This ties with the most centuries by a player in a crucible match, set by Ding in 2016 in the semi-finals.
 The tournament also recorded a record 100 century breaks.